gianniprocida/kafka-based-compensation-processing-system/README.md

 docker build -t calculator .
 ```

- This docker image contains the instruction to run a consumer that reads data from the json file created by the previous consumer, and calculates the compensation for each employee stored in the `employee` topic
+ This docker image contains the instruction to run a consumer that reads data from the json file created by the previous consumer, and calculates the compensation for each employee stored in the `employee` topic.
+This consumer will be part of the consumer group called `compensation.grp-1`.
+This configuration is stored in the `kafka-settings.yaml` file.

  The two consumers will be part of two different con because we want to separate the two flow of data coming from two diffent topics namely `compensation` and `employee.` See the `myapp.yaml` file for more info.